simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 2.md

 ---
 **Part 2 - Generate the Project Structure**

-5. Using [https://start.spring.io](https://start.spring.io), create a new Spring Boot Project.
+5. Use [https://start.spring.io](https://start.spring.io), create a new Spring Boot Project.
   - Use either Maven or Gradle - Groovy (if you have it installed).
 All lab instructions are based on Maven.
   - Use the latest stable releases of Boot and Java.
 These instructions were originally tested with Java 1.21, Boot 3.2.5.
 The version can be changed after the project is generated.
   - Use JAR packaging.